 Subkeys

-This set of subkeys is identified by it's primary key, so adding and removing them doesn't change the fingerprint.
+This set of subkeys is identified by its primary key, so adding and removing them doesn't change the fingerprint.
 Certifications are made for the primary key as well - so modifying the subkeys doesn't affect them.

 Subkeys are just like ordinary keys.
 What makes a key a subkey, is the existence of a subkey binding signature, which marks a specific key as subkey to a primary key.